inkstitch/inkstitch/README.md

 **Params** is a bit weird, in that the dialog is produced by an entirely separate program (the extension) rather than Inkscape itself.
 This is due to the way Inkscape structures extensions.
 I wish inkscape-embroidery could have deeper integration into Inkscape's user interface, but it's currently not possible.
 This is the price we pay for not having to write an entire vector graphics editor program :)

 Another issue is that Inkscape has a memory leak related to extensions.
 The more times you run an extension, the more memory Inkscape uses and the slower it gets.
 I periodically save my SVG file, close Inkscape, and restart it to work around this issue.
 See above re: putting up with this kind of hassle so as not to have a to implement an entire vector graphics editor.
 Hopefully they'll fix this bug soon.

+### AutoFill

+AutoFill is the default method for generating fill stitching.
+To use it, create a closed path in Inskcape and add a fill color.

+inkscape-embroidery will break the shape up into sections that it can embroider at once using back-and-forth rows of stitches.
+It then adds straight-stitching between sections until it's filled in the entire design.
+The staggered pattern of stitches is continued seamlessly between sections, so the end result doesn't appear to have any breaks.
+When moving from one section to the next, it generates running stitching along the outside edge of the shape.

+This algorithm works great for simple shapes, convex or concave.
+However, it doesn't work for shapes with holes, because the stitching could get "stuck" on the edge of a hole and be unable to reach any remaining section.
+For this reason, AutoFill rejects regions with holes in them.

+So what do you do if your shape does have holes?
+You have two choices: use manually-routed fill (described below), or break the shape up into one or more shapes without holes.